jafetgado/EpHod/README.rst

 **EpHod**
 ===============

-EpHod is a deep learning model to predict the optimum pH of enzymes (pHopt).
+EpHod is a deep-learning model to predict the optimum pH of enzymes (pHopt).
-EpHod uses a  light-attention top model with 49 million parameters on the protein language model, ESM-1v, with 690 million parameters, and was trained on 1.9 million proteins with optimal environment pH (pHenv) followed by 9,855 enzymes with of catalytic optimum pH (pHopt).
+The model architecture is  a light-attention model with 49 million parameters on top of the protein language model, ESM-1v, with 690 million parameters.
+EpHod was trained on 1.9 million proteins with optimal environment pH (pHenv) followed by 9,855 enzymes with of catalytic optimum pH (pHopt).

-Dependencies are in `env.yml`, and we recommend using a conda environment.
+We recommend using a conda environment.

+Dependencies are in `env.yml`.

 Weights of EpHod model and training datasets are available at `Zenodo <https://doi.org/10.5281/zenodo.8011249>`__.